kinire98/klone/README.md

 You indicate a directory and inside that directory a copy will be created.
 If you don't say the opposite it will be in the same directory.
 You can tell the application to create a new directory so you can store the history of your file.
 ## Maybes
-- Make an option to exclude directories
 - An option to store the configuration in a configuration file, so you don't have to indicate the paths or the exclusions all the time.
 (Maybe with a [tui](https://docs.rs/tui/latest/tui)).
-It will also be useful to show progress
+It will also be useful to show progress.
+As the project progress I see this option more viable to not bloat the program with lots of arguments
 - Multithreading support
 ## TODOS
+- Exclusions and configurations stored in files
 - Add behaviour for Windows when file or dir doesn't exist
 - Change transfer of ownership to reference passing to avoid clones and improve performance time and memory wise
-- Some test, especially a integration one
+- Some tests, especially a integration one
+- Look for unwraps and change them for proper error handling.
+If can't be done, use expect.